zhang-yuyi/Model-Interpretability/README.md

 ### ALE

-change the feature value a liitle, average the changes of predictions, not the predictions itself.
+Accumulated Local Effects: change the feature value a little, average the changes of predictions, not the predictions itself.

 > **Partial Dependence Plots: “Let me show you what the model predicts on average when each data instance has the value v for that feature.
 I ignore whether the value v makes sense for all data instances.”
 ALE plots: “Let me show you how the model predictions change in a small”window" of the feature around v for data instances in that window."**